Zane Maloney

-Zane Maloney (born 2 October 2003) is a Barbadian racing driver, who competes in Formula E for Lola Yamaha ABT.
+Zane Maloney (born 2 October 2003) is a Barbadian racing driver who is set to compete in Formula E for Nissan in the 2026–27 season.

-He previously competed in the 2024 FIA Formula 2 Championship for Rodin, having debuted for the team in the prior season.
+Maloney previously competed in the 2024 FIA Formula 2 Championship for Rodin, having debuted for the team in the prior season.
 He was the 2019 British F4 champion and finished as runner-up in the 2022 FIA Formula 3 Championship, racing for Trident.
 He is the first Barbadian driver to win a race in FIA Formula 3 and FIA Formula 2.

-He was the reserve driver for Red Bull Racing and Stake F1 Team Kick Sauber in and respectively, and is a former member of the Red Bull Junior Team.
+Maloney was the reserve driver for Red Bull Racing and Stake F1 Team Kick Sauber in and respectively, and is a former member of the Red Bull Junior Team.

 Junior racing career

 Karting

-Maloney started racing in North America at the age of 12 and after multiple karting titles in Barbados and America he soon moved over to Europe to compete for Ricky Flynn Motorsport.
+Maloney started racing in North America at the age of twelve, and after multiple karting titles in Barbados and America, he soon moved over to Europe to compete for Ricky Flynn Motorsport.
 Maloney placed fourth in the Karting European Championship, fifth in the World Championships and third in the German Championship and WSK Champions Cup respectively in 2018.